abcnews/interactive-captains-knock-charts/README.md

 # Captains' knocks

 Visualisation of Australian cricket captains' batting records.
+Built for a [*Michael Clarke, an enigma to the end*](http://www.abc.net.au/news/2015-08-25/michael-clarke-retirement-enigma/6722364), published to mark the retirement of Michael Clarke.

 ![Visualisation of Australian cricket captains' batting records.](/screenshot.png)